eladoni1/Firm-Employee-Database/README.md

 We have implemented the following functions -

-Department:
+#### Department:
-  a) Get - returns all departments.
+  * Get - returns all departments.
-  b) Post - add a new department.
+  * Post - add a new department.
-  c) Put - edit a department's variables (DepartmentName).
+  * Put - edit a department's variables (DepartmentName).
-  d) Delete - deletes a department.
+  * Delete - deletes a department.

-Employee:
+#### Employee:
-  a) Get - returns all employees.
+  * Get - returns all employees.
-  b) Post - add a new employee.
+  * Post - add a new employee.
-  c) Put - edit an employee's variables (EmployeeName, Department, DateOfJoining, PhotoFileName).
+  * Put - edit an employee's variables (EmployeeName, Department, DateOfJoining, PhotoFileName).
-  d) Delete - deletes an employee.
+  * Delete - deletes an employee.